ynput/ayon-documentation/website/docs/artist_hosts_nuke_tut.md

 ![Write Node Review](assets/nuke_tut/nuke_WriteNodeReview.png)

 When you turn the review checkbox on in your AYON write node, here is what happens:
-- ayon uses the current Nuke script to
+- AYON uses the current Nuke script to
   - Load the render
   - Optionally apply LUT
   - Render Prores 4444 with the same resolution as your render